LennartFr/questions/README.md

 [A, C, E, A, E, Z, X, A , F, F, C, Y]

 # Tech Interview Questions
-* If you got $50 000 to start your own company, what app would you write?
-* How many people would you need, how long time would it take you to create the MVP?
-* Would you use an incubator, accelerator or non at all?
 * How would you go about designing a crawler?
 * What makes a good API, example.
 * What is your favorite stack, example.
 What have you written with it?